brownjordan317/handoff/README.md

 ![Linear Follower](readme_files/linear_following.gif)

 The robot will follow the target as long as it is in the field of view of the camera.
 If the target is not in the field of view of the camera, the robot will stop following the target.
+An extended length video of the robot following a target can be found [here](https://youtube.com/shorts/SUd7Qk7_9_w).

 ## Gesture Recognition